rieck/harry/README.md

 During operation Harry loads a set of strings from input, computes the specified similarity measure and writes a matrix of similarity values to output.
-The similarity measure can be computed based on the granulartiy of characters as well as words contained in the strings.
+The similarity measure can be computed based on the granulartiy of bytes, bits and tokens (words) contained in the strings.
 The configuration of this process, such as the input format, the similarity measure and the output format, are specified in a configuration file and can be additionally refined using command-line options.